Unifying fractons, gravitons and photons from a gauge theoretical approach: Maxwell electrodynamics and SO(3) algebra-valued electrodynamics

 \section{Maxwell electrodynamics and SO(3) algebra-valued electrodynamics}

-In this section, we turnoff the gravitational channel by setting the parameter $a$ to zero and assume a pure covariant fracton electrodynamical theory with gauge index.
+In this section, we turn off the gravitational channel by setting the parameter $a$ to zero and assume a pure covariant fracton electrodynamical theory with gauge index.
 The field equations \eqref{feq1a} reduce to